litetex/fdroid-pages/README.md

 You now should have a fresh F-Droid repo initialized in ``temp-repo``.

-Now we need the following and put store it in the (GitHub Action) secrets of the repo:
+Now we need to get the following secrets and store them in GitHub Action secrets:

 | What? | Secret name | Notes |
 | --- | --- | --- |